beetle1981/Infinity-R1/README.md

 # How-to UART

 ###### What you need
-- Patch a micro usb connector or wired directly.
+- Setup a micro usb connector or wired directly.
 - an USB-TTL adaptor such as CH340.